-Depending upon the individual and technique employed, otoplasty can take about 2-3 hours.
-One of the most common techniques of this procedure includes the creation of a small incision in the back of the ear to expose the ear cartilage.
-The cartilage will then be sculpted and bent backward, toward the head.
+• The ProcedureAn Otoplasty can take anywhere between 2-3 hours, depending on the technique used.
+A common technique includes the creation of a small incision in the back of the ear to expose the cartilage, which is then sculpted.
 Permanent stitches may also be used to maintain this new shape.

 - Temporary head dressing to protect the ears